Ultimate WordPress SEO Guide (15+ Proven Tips)

 14 Use Proper Headings Tags

-The Google bot checks HTML header tags, e.g. H1, H2, H3 tags to determine the relevancy of your site content.
+The Google bot checks HTML header tags, e.g. H1, H2, and H3 tags to determine the relevancy of your site content.

 Screen readers also reference heading tags to understand how page content is structured and properly present the information to a user with disabilities.
 A screen reader will pick up on the code and tell the user that there is a heading (e.g. beeping, announcing the level, etc).
 Screen readers also use headings to navigate quickly through content, so users can jump from one heading to the next easily.